sqlxpert/aws-tag-sched-ops/readme.md

 ## Scheduling

  * All times are UTC, on a 24-hour clock.
- * The function runs once every 10 minutes.
+ * The AWS Lambda function runs once every 10 minutes.
 The last digit of the minute is always ignored.
-For example, an operation scheduled for `M=47` is expected to begin between 40 and 50 minutes after the hour, depending on startup overhead.
+For example, an operation scheduled for `M=47` is expected to begin between 40 and 50 minutes after the hour.
  * Month and minute values must have two digits.
 Use a leading zero (for example, `03`) if a month or minute value is less than or equal to 9.
-(Because there are only 7 days in a week, weekday numbers have only one digit.)
+(Weekday numbers have only one digit.)
- * Use a comma (`,`) _without any spaces_ to separate components.
+ * Use a comma (`,`) _without spaces_ to separate components.
 The order of components within a tag value does not matter.
  * `T` separates day information from time; it is not a variable.
- * Each operation supports a pair of tags for [repetitive (`-periodic`)](#repetitive-schedules) and [one-time (`-once`)](#one-time-schedules) schedules.
+ * [Repetitive (`-periodic`)](#repetitive-schedules) and [one-time (`-once`)](#one-time-schedules) schedule tags are supported.
 Prefix with the operation.
  * If the corresponding [enabling tag](#operation-enabling-tags) is missing, schedule tags will be ignored, and the operation will never occur.

 ### Repetitive Schedules